eugenia1984/english/glossary.md

 - **efforts** are the attempts or hard work put into doing something.
 Like, `His efforts in the project were noticeable`. `Coordinating efforts` in a project means organizing everyone's work so the project is successful.
 It's like making sure all parts of a puzzle fit together.

 - **either** at the end of a negative sentence, it means the same situation applies to them too.
 For example: ``I don't like carrots.
 My sister doesn't like them, either.``

+- **Electrical systems** refer to a network of electrical components connected to carry out some operation.
+These can include anything from simple circuits like a flashlight to complex systems found in computers and other high-tech devices.

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.